glennwedin/glennwedin/README.md

 ## 👨‍💼 About me

-- 🔭 I’m currently working as a Managing Consultant @ Itera
+- 🔭 I’m currently working as an IT consultant at Aboveit
-- 💬 Ask me about frontend @ Itera
-- 📫 How to reach me: LinkedIn ;)

 ## 🛠️ Skills